0xtaha/0xtaha/README.md

-## Hi there 👋
+## Hello there 👋
-## My Name is Taha Abdalzez i'm a Computer Engineering Student
+## My Name is Taha Abdalzez i'm a Fresh Computer Engineer
-#### 🔭 I Just Finished my Computer Engineering degree
+#### 🔭 Just Finished my Computer Engineering degree and working in the Field of IT and Cybersecurity
-#### 🌱 I Just enterted the Field of Reverse Engineering and Malware Analysis
+#### 🌱 Just enterted the Field of Reverse Engineering and Malware Analysis
 #### ⚡ Fun fact: i love coffee